ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

    ![](media/FBCimage51.png)

-9. A list of Business pages managed by the Facebook account that your logged in to is displayed.
+9. A list of the Business pages managed by the Facebook account that you logged in to is displayed.
 Select the pages to archive and then click **Save**.

     ![](media/FBCimage52.png)